-The Fund has no significant concentrations of credit risk.
+There are two loans which exceed 10% of the total of loans outstanding to the ADF at 31 December 2021, however are each less than 10% of the total deposit base.
+One is to support the ownership of the Mt Ridley Homestead site on which Hume Anglican Grammar School's campus at Mickleham is located.
+Title to the land is held by MATC and is under the control of Archbishop in Council directly, which has powers to sell the land to repay the loan in the event of default.
+The second loan is to a significant inner-city parish and financed a rebuild of their church and Christian education centre.
+This loan is supported by the MATC guarantee in the event of default.
 As previously noted, the Fund has policies in place to ensure that services that are made to parishes are of an appropriate credit quality.
 The financial assets measured at fair value through profit or loss represent internal investments in the Anglican Funds.
 The maximum exposure to credit risk at the reporting date is the carrying amount of financial assets.
 The Fund has policies in place that limit the amount of credit exposure to each counter party.